Gooong/LeastCostPath/README.md

  - Start-point layer: Layer that contains just one start point.

  - End-point(s) layer: Layer that contains the destination point(s).

-If more than one destination are provided, the least cost path will connect start point with the nearest one.
+- Only connect with the nearest end points: If more than one destination are provided, it will find the least cost path to all the end points by default.
+If enabled, the least cost path will only connect start point with the nearest end point.

  - \[Optional\] Include liner referencing (PolylineM type): If selected, this algorithm will output the least cost path in `PolylineM` type, with the accumulated cost as linear referencing value.